OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 In the constants section of the code you can see a number of the prompts which we will use with the LLM.
 Some of these prompts are for solving a travelling salesperson problem and for solving a compositionality problem, which will be used as comparisons when we interface the PetitCat project to a cognitive architecture, in later Parts of the documentation.

 Looking at the initializations section of the code you can see the details how we initialize the OpenAI LLM API.
-Note that the licensed key required for using this API are stored in the host computer's environmental variables, so as to prevent needing to disclose them publicly in the Python source code.
+Note that the licensed key required for using this API is stored in the host computer's environmental variables, so as to prevent needing to disclose them publicly in the Python source code.

 Many of the LLM APIs available now do require paid licenses, although the fees are modest monthly ones.
 However, better performing open source free LLM API's are starting to emerge at the time of this writing, and hopefully can be used with future versions of the PetitCat Project.
 Thus, in order to try out the code below, you would need a paid subscription to OpenAI's ChatGPT product (i.e., the lowest cost consumer-level subscription is fine -- it is not very expensive and can be cancelled after one month) to actually use the code below with the LLM.